 From Liszt Ferenc International Airport:

-The easiest is to get an airport minibus: https://www.minibud.hu/en
+The easiest is to take an airport minibus.

 From Keleti Palyaudvar (Eastern railway station):

-How do I get to CEU from the dormitory?
+How do I get from the Residence Center to CEU?

 Central European University (1051 Budapest, Nador utca 9) is located in the city center.
-See map on how to get from the dormitory to CEU.
+See map how to get from the Residence Center to the CEU campus.